|Study location||Estonia, Tallinn|

 There are a lot of possibilities for better use of new technologies in health care.
 Human society is only doing its first steps in implementation of digital technologies and AI in health care.
 Secondary data use is at a low level and new services for better personalization, prevention and earlier detection of diseases are needed fast.

 This is the reason why this curriculum exists.
 You will be the one to help to change healthcare!
 You will acquire the knowledge about health systems, managing change and digitalizing health care for better value.
-You might co-found new digital health start-up, continue to do a PhD, start working as a hospital Chief Innovation Officer or start leading a nationwide health-tech cluster.
-These are a few examples of what are alumni are doing.

 The 2 year (120 ECTS) curriculum comprises the following modules: